 The Llanberis Path may have lots of facilities, including a railway and a cafe half way up, but it’s certainly the least interesting path up Snowdon.
 It’s the most popular, but there’s no accounting for taste.
 Having ascended this route only when I had to, it has however proven to be a convenient descent.
 Much in the way that a motorway has little charm or soul, but takes you from a-b much faster than the more pleasant B-road it parallels.
 I wish I could say that I’d taken the option of descending the Llechog ridge at every opportunity, but I can’t.

 If you’re uncertain of undertaking a Walk up Snowdon, then the Llanberis path provides the easiest option of them all.
 It’s longer, but is only steep at two sections – the first tarmac section and half way at Allt Moses.
-If you’re more confident mountain walker, then you should skip this route and try another – please.
+If you’re more confident mountain walker, then you should skip this route and try another of the many routes up Snowdon – please.

 This challenge walk ascends Snowdon via the Llanberis path, though can be taken to the extreme and ascend Moel Eilio first, before descending to Pen y Pass and then ascending Glyder Fawr.
 The route finishes off by bagging Y Garn and Elidir Fawr, both mountains requiring a couple of 100m reascent just when you could do without it. it’s 900m or so straight down to Llanberis to end the day.